allison-johnson/whats-for-dinner/notes.md

 [] Error messages if new recipe reloads - including error on ingredient

+[] Do I need these in my whitelisted params since I'm not using checkboxes anymore?
+    :recipe_ingredients_ids
+    :recipe_steps_ids

 [] Homepage:
     [] "Welcome Alan!"
     [] Link on nav bar to create new recipe